Tier 2 associations must ensure their financial records correctly explain their financial transactions and financial position.

-- its current assets are less than $500,000.
+- current assets are $500,000 or less.

-Refers to assets (other than real property or assets that are capable of depreciation) held by the association as at the end of the association's last financial year.
+Current assets refers to assets (other than real property or assets that are capable of depreciation) held by the association as at the end of the association's last financial year.
 It includes amounts held in financial institutions, stocks and debentures.

-The financial statements must include:
+- Prepare financial statements that include: